Nacotchtank: Encounters with English settlers (1608-1650s)

 In November 1622, the Nacotchtank faced their first death at the hand of colonial forces.
 This took place at the time of the Second Anglo-Powhatan War, a battle between English colonists and the Powhatan Confederacy.
 One tribe that the colonists closely allied with during this time was the Patawomeke (or Patawomeck).
-Though the Patawomeke were initially part of the Powhatan Confederacy, they were large enough so that they could lose such affiliation and side with the colonists.
+Though the Patawomeke were initially part of the Powhatan Confederacy, they were large enough that they could lose such affiliation and side with the colonists.
 The Patawomeke, an Algonquian-speaking people, were established across from the Nacotchtank along the Potomac River, within what are now Stafford and King George counties of Northern Virginia.
 Such proximity to one another resulted in long-standing hostility, with the Chief of the Patawomeke referring to the Nacotchtank as their "mortal enemies."
-As such, the Patawomeck chief not only allied with the colonists, but also helped them in avenging the death of Fleet's party and in attaining corn by providing roughly 40-50 warriors to take part in a raid against the Nacotchtank.
+As such, the Patawomeck chief not only allied with the colonists, but also helped them in avenging the death of Fleet's party, and in attaining corn by providing roughly 40-50 warriors to take part in a raid against the Nacotchtank.
 As a result of the raid, a mixed colonial and Patawomeke force killed 18 Nacotchtank people and drove the rest from their cabins before plundering and burning the village.
 Captain Fleet remained a captive of the Nacotchtank, but would escape in 1626.

-In 1626, when Captain Fleet escaped, he left with a great sum of knowledge of the Nacotchtank way of life and would use that information in partnering in trade with other tribes.
-Fleet began sailing up and down the East Coast, trading with various indigenous tribes and eventually taking over the monopoly on the fur trade that the Nacotchtank had for long enjoyed.
-When the Jesuits arrived in Maryland in 1634, who wanted to adapt church teachings for the natives, Fleet helped by translating the Algonquian language used by the Nacotchtank to English, under the guidance of Governor Leonard Calvert.
+In 1626, when Captain Fleet escaped, he left with a great sum of knowledge of the Nacotchtank way of life, and would use that information in partnering in trade with other tribes.
+Fleet began sailing up and down the East Coast, trading with various indigenous tribes and eventually taking over the monopoly on the fur trade that the Nacotchtank had long enjoyed.
+When the Jesuits arrived in Maryland in 1634, who wanted to adapt church teachings for the natives, Fleet assisted by translating the Algonquian language used by the Nacotchtank to English, under the guidance of Governor Leonard Calvert.